The X Factor: Battle of the Stars: Show 6: Quarter-final (3 June 2006)

 For the first time in the series, there was no bottom two.
 The act with the fewest votes was eliminated.

 Show 7: Semi-final (4 June 2006)

+For the second time in the series, there was no bottom two.
+The act with the fewest votes was eliminated.

 Show 8: Final (5 June 2006)

 All the contestants appeared to perform "I'd Like to Teach the World to Sing" and Shayne Ward performed "Stand by Me".

+Reception

+Ratings

+All ratings are taken from the UK Programme Ratings website, BARB.

 Axing and revival

 It was reported on 26 August 2006 that Cowell had axed the show, describing it as "pointless" and adding "we are never going to do it again."
 However, Cowell later stated in an interview with The Sun on 30 November 2018 that he would consider reviving the show for a second series as a charity special.

 The show's format was reported to return in 2019, along with a separate series for former contestants with a similar format, as the regular series is being put on hiatus due to declining ratings.
 On 7 July 2019, Walsh spoke about the return of the series, stating, "I go to Los Angeles on Tuesday, I go to Simon's house in Malibu, it's me Simon and Nicole [Scherzinger] and we're doing the celebrity one."